AhmedSalem00/CareComm/README.md

 The ProductCubit is responsible for loading, adding, and removing products from the favorites list.
 It communicates with SharedPreferences to persist the data.

 ProductState
-The states that ProductCubit can emit include:
+The states that ProductState can emit include:

 ProductInitial: The initial state before data is loaded.
 ProductLoaded: The state when the data has been successfully loaded.